Printing Terms

 Gatefold

-two or more parallel folds on a sheet of paper with the end flaps folding inward.
+Two or more parallel folds on a sheet of paper with the end flaps folding inward.
 See also folding.

 GIF